EvanQuan/Dominion/GameModes/SharedDraft.md

 This should make games more balanced to reduce certain game-breaking interactions possible by restricting certain cards like [Fool's Gold][^8], or [Knights][^9].

+### Add a Ban

+Each player chooses a pile from the player on their left to ban.
+This pile is removed from the game.

 ## FAQ